 Corporate & Reverse Contingency Representation

 When it comes to litigation, corporate legal departments typically play defense, understandably focused on defeating claims against the corporation.
 Legal departments are often viewed as cost burdens, not profit centers.
 They generally aren’t thinking about bringing claims that could make the corporation money—playing offense.
-At NPR, we help corporations focus on identifying and pursuing opportunities to recover money they are legally entitled to because another company breached a contract, overcharged them, engaged in anti-completive conduct or committed fraud.
+At NP, we help corporations focus on identifying and pursuing opportunities to recover money they are legally entitled to because another company breached a contract, overcharged them, engaged in anti-completive conduct or committed fraud.

-For example, NPR was retained by the legal departments of more than 100 large corporations, including major airlines, online travel companies, hotel and resort chains, energy conglomerates, and national retailers, to sue credit card companies for violation of US antitrust claims.
+For example, NP was retained by the legal departments of more than 100 large corporations, including major airlines, online travel companies, hotel and resort chains, energy conglomerates, and national retailers, to sue credit card companies for violation of US antitrust claims.
 Every one of our clients received a settlement payment, and at a substantial premium above what they would have received had they simply followed the herd.

-In identifying innovative pathways to corporate recoveries, NPR works under a range of attorney fee structures, including but not limited to contingent fee agreements, hybrid fee agreements, reverse contingent fee agreements, and tiered or performance fees.
+In identifying innovative pathways to corporate recoveries, NP works under a range of attorney fee structures, including but not limited to contingent fee agreements, hybrid fee agreements, reverse contingent fee agreements, and tiered or performance fees.
 We typically advance the costs associated with the necessary consultants and experts, which often includes economists, accountants, and valuation experts.

 Similarly, for bankruptcy trustees we can pursue claims on behalf of the debtor that arose prior to—and in many cases, contributed to—insolvency.
 These claims range from breach of contract to fraud.
 Every dollar of recovery helps maximize the debtor’s estate, at a premium rather than pennies on the dollar.
 We are one of the few firms to represent bankruptcy trustees on a contingency fee basis, advancing all costs and expenses, so there is no risk to the trustee.